Jack Sharkey: Notable bouts refereed

-Ex-world heavyweight champion Jack Sharkey refereed the world light heavyweight title defense by Archie Moore against Yvon Durelle on December 10, 1958, at The Forum, in Montreal, Quebec, Canada, one of boxing's first championship televised bouts.
+Ex-world heavyweight champion Jack Sharkey refereed Archie Moore's world light-heavyweight title defense against Yvon Durelle on December 10, 1958, at The Forum, in Montreal, Quebec, Canada, one of boxing's first championship televised bouts.
 Moore came off the canvas three times in the first round, and again in the fifth round, to knock out Durelle in the eleventh round.
 Sharkey also refereed the rematch at The Forum, in which Moore knocked down Durelle four times in the third round before knocking him out on August 12, 1959.
-Both bouts were world televised in black and white from Canada, with commentary and post-fight interviews.
+Both bouts were broadcast worldwide in black and white from Canada, featuring commentary and post-fight interviews.

 Professional boxing record

 All information in this section is derived from BoxRec, unless otherwise stated.

 Official record

 All newspaper decisions are officially regarded as “no decision” bouts and are not counted in the win/loss/draw column.